 5. Discounting Virtual Education and Training

 In-person Agile training is great, we’ve done it for years and seen the impact it can have.
-However, if that option isn’t practical because you have a distributed team then the answer is definitely not to skip Agile education or training altogether.
+However, if that option isn’t practical because you have a distributed team then the answer is definitely not to skip Agile education in marketing altogether.
 Fortunately for teams based far from potential Agile educators, virtual education has come a long way and can equal the effectiveness of virtual training.

 6. Deciding Agile Is for Teams, Not Their Managers